Alliedium/awesome-nexus/README.md

 ### Configuring a registry
 Registry can be configured in the `.npmrc` [configuration file](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/npm-registry/configuring-npm)):

-Create `.npmrc` file under your user's home directory and fill it with the content similar to the following:
+Create `$HOME/.npmrc` file under your user's home directory and fill it with the content similar to the following:

 ```
 registry=http://localhost:8081/repository/npm-group/